mohanraj-nlp/ChatGPT-Malaysian-English/README.md

 # ChatGPT-Malaysian-English

 #### Research Paper: How well ChatGPT understand Malaysian English?
-A Comprehensive Evaluation
+An Evaluation on Named Entity Recognition and Relation Extraction
 ## Repository Structure

 There are total of 90 Experiments has been conducted.
 This 90 Experiments are based on different NLP Task (NER or Relation Extraction), different Dataset (MEN-Dataset, DocRED), and different prompt settings (experimented with 18 different prompt settings.).
 The 90 experiments is conducted in seperate Jupyter Notebook.